cozybear-dev/tailscale-docker-forwarding/README.md

 target  -> server that redirects all traffic to a dedicated target within its network environment.

+Highly advised to enable MagicDNS, so you can route using internal hostnames - instead of IP's.

 Somewhat strict ACL applies.

 .env.example has two options;